Pre-Booking Insights for Visitor AttractionsBy Jon Young

 The remainder gave more understandable reasons such as government restrictions (higher for indoor venues), unsuitable weather (higher for outdoor venues) and ill health on the day.
 Some blamed poor organisational skills.

 Whilst some reasons are unavoidable, there is potential to reduce ‘no-shows’ among people who were not committed to visiting in the first place.
 There are a few ways this can be achieved:

 - Make the ‘no-show’ taboo: visitors at attractions are reasonable people, and it’s likely that they are not aware of the consequences of the ‘no-show’.
-By looking at pre-booking habits at restaurants, it’s easy to visualise the impact of a ‘no-show’ (empty, unfilled tables) in comparison to fewer people at a large museum.
-However, if attractions can communicate the negative impacts of the ‘no-show’ at an attraction, attitudes may change.
+No shows at restaurants are a lot lower than at attractions which may be because it's easier to visualise the impact of a ‘no-show’ (empty, unfilled tables).
+If attractions can communicate the negative impacts of the ‘no-show’ at an attraction, attitudes may change.